These are the 10 most expensive breeds of dog that have seen their price tags soar over lockdown

-These are the 10 most expensive breeds of dog that have seen their value soar over lockdown
+These are the 10 most expensive breeds of dog since lockdown sent prices soaring

 Last year saw demand for puppies increase massively, meaning that prices for some breeds have more than trebled.